gchq/sleeper/docs/getting-started.md

 Subnets should be specified with commas in between the IDs, e.g. `subnet-a,subnet-b`.

 Currently the demonstration deployment is not included in a normal build of the system.
-If you've installed a pre-built version, see the [developer guide](developer-guide.md) for how to set up to build the system.
+If you've installed a pre-built version of Sleeper, see the [developer guide](developer-guide.md) for how to set up to build the system.

 From a command line in your EC2 instance with the dependencies to build the system available, you can run the script like this: